aabbtree77/esp32-vpn/README.md

 ## Congratulations, You Had a Problem and Now You Have Two

 The most challenging part is connecting to a LAN/device via the internet from anywhere.
 One can find a bewildering number of SaaS/3rd party services for the deliberation, but real life shows it is too dangerous/pricey to give up freedom for convenience.
-Let's discuss this a bit:
+Let's list some options:

 - [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96), [Google IoT Core](https://news.ycombinator.com/item?id=32475298), [Heroku](https://twitter.com/heroku/status/1562817050565054469)...
 No.